Sustainable Development Goals

 Global trends

-In 2019, the latest year for which data is available, the total Official Development Assistance (ODA) for data and statistics stood at $662 million, a decline from $674 million in 2016.
+In 2020, the latest year for which data is available, the total Official Development Assistance (ODA) for data and statistics stood at $541 million, up from $453 million in 2015.

 There are still large coverage gaps in birth and death registration statistics worldwide.
 Censuses are also a challenge, with 14% of countries worldwide not having conducted at least one population and housing census in the past 10 years.